 Then, simply make small piles of each food in various places.
 For smaller or messier items like capers and cranberry sauce, use a small ramekin.

-And, of course pair with your favorite Dry Farm Wine!
+And, of course, pair it with your favorite Dry Farm Wine!

 This is so delicious, so fun and so easy.
 And, hardly any dishes to wash!